-- As shown at all stations, dissolved oxygen concentrations declined over the course of this deployment period as water temperatures increased.
+- As shown at all stations, dissolved oxygen concentrations plateaued over the course of this deployment period as water temperatures stabilized for the summer season.
 All values remained above the CCME guidelines for aquatic life for other life stages of cold water biota.

-\All hydrometric data is provisional and is subject to correction.
-Please consult Water survey of Canada for finalized data and interpretation.
+All hydrometric data is provisional and is subject to correction.
+Please consult Water Survey of Canada for finalized data and interpretation.